Self-cleaning floor

 A self-cleaning floor is a surface that has the ability to clean itself without external action.
 This is usually accomplished through automated pods set to dispense water regularly, but can also be accomplished through the use of materials that naturally reduce pathogens.
 Such floors are designed to stay hygienic with little maintenance, and are most often installed in places that require constant maintenance and cleaning, such as hospitals and washrooms.
 In Europe and a few African countries, many ceramic tiles and sanitary ware manufacturers have products on the market with self-cleaning features.

 Industrial applications

 Hospitals

 The Grabo Silver Knight resilient floor covering is the first photocatalytic self-disinfecting surface.
-Its self-disinfecting property is accomplished through the use of Nano-Silver and Nano-TiO_{2} particles.
+Its self-disinfecting property is accomplished through the use of nano-silver and nano-titanium dioxide particles.
 This product is targeted towards the health sector, aiding in preventing the spread of infection in hospitals.

 Dairy

 The Cozy Floor is a self-supported, self-cleaning hot water heated floor system, designed to eliminate the use of bedding under calves.